Unlock your potential at a world-leading university with a truly international student community.

 We offer a wide range of postgraduate masters degree programmes across our five faculties.
 Full-time masters courses typically last for one year.

 Our entry requirements for degrees from Chinese universities vary depending on the university where you have studied and the course you are applying for at Nottingham.
-The summary below is provided as guidance but requirements may vary for individual courses and we do require higher grades from some universities.
+Please click here to see our full entry requirements list.

 Our PhD courses, available across a wide range of subject areas, typically include three years of full time research followed by an optional writing-up period of one year to complete your thesis.